s-victor/TinyPedal/docs/customization.md

     connection_retry_delay
 Set time delay in seconds to retry connection.
 Value range in `0` to `60`.
 Default is `1` second.

-    enable_pit_strategy_access
-Set `false` to turn off "pit strategy" data accessing completely.
-Note, [Pit stop estimate](#pit-stop-estimate) Widget will not be able to display pit data if this option is turned off.

 [**`Back to Top`**](#)